AnalystScope

 Balance sheet position

-Balance sheet positioning currently reflects net debt of ($73.1B), with leverage supported by recurring support and database cash flow.
+Balance sheet positioning is ($73.1B), with leverage supported by recurring support and database cash flow.

 Key drivers